Lebed-kun/prompt-ql/README.md

  - PromptQL.CustomApis methods:

- - `func (self *PromptQL) CustomApis.RegisterLLMApi(name string, doQuery TDoQueryFunc)` - define LLM API with its own unique name and function for processing queries.
+ - `func (self *PromptQL) CustomApis.RegisterModelApi(name string, doQuery TDoQueryFunc)` - define ML model API with its own unique name and function for processing queries.
 This function is defined by this convention:

 	```
 	  func(